Aviation in the United Kingdom: Police aviation

 Police aviation in the United Kingdom provides the British police with an aerial support unit to assist them in pursuit, surveillance and tracking.
 All police aviation in England and Wales comes under the National Police Air Service (NPAS), while Police Scotland and the Police Service of Northern Ireland operate independent units.
 While in the past, only a few units have operated fixed-wing planes, NPAS has introducing several more to strengthen the national fleet.
 These light aircraft also allow for longer flying time and lower running costs.
 The PSNI is unique in that it, currently, is the only force to operate an aeroplane.
 Police aviation in England and Wales was once a force-by-force, or forces working in partnership, organisation, however from April 2012 it gradually became centralised as the National Police Air Service.
 The final force to join, the Metropolitan Police, joined in 2015.

+Air ambulances

+Air ambulance services in the United Kingdom are mostly operated by charities and integrated with the National Health Service.

+Military aviation

+Military aviation in the United Kingdom encompasses the aviation activities of the three branches of the British Armed Forces, primarily the Royal Air Force as well as the Fleet Air Arm of the Royal Navy and the Army Air Corps of the British Army.
+In addition, it includes the military aviation activities of the armed forces of allied countries operating in the United Kingdom, in particular, the United States Air Force in the United Kingdom.

+The Military Aviation Authority (MAA) regulates UK defence aviation activity, ensuring safety and adherence to regulations.